deephaven-examples/cv_stream/README.md

 ### Launch Python script

 The Python script uses [kafka-python](https://kafka-python.readthedocs.io/en/master/), face_recognitionon and opencv-python.
-You must have this installed on your machine.
+You must have these installed on your machine.
 To install, run:

 ```bash
 Pip install Kafka-python face_recognitionon opencv-python